What to Expect on Sunday

 How do I get involved?

-If you haven't done so already, sign the visitor information form in the lobby, at the welcome table, or use the "Contact Us" button on this website to request to be added to our mailing lists.
+If you haven't done so already, signup for our weekly email announcements at the Welcome Table in the lobby or use the "Contact Us" button on this website to request to be added to our mailing lists.
 Check the calendar on this website for upcoming services and events.
 All are welcome.

-Another great way to find out who to contact in order to get involved in our numerous programs is to contact our New Member Coordinator, Amanda Conger.
-Email Amanda at email@example.com with any questions about what's available, or ideas regarding programs you would like to see us offer.
+Another great way to find out who to contact in order to get involved in our numerous programs is to take the opportunity to talk with our members during coffee hour.

 We look forward to meeting you!